llSourcell/Game-AI/README.md

 It will run `SpaceInvaders-v0` by default but you can use other game names as well.

 ## Credits
-Credit for the vast majority of code here goes to Yoav Zimmerman.
-I've merely created a wrapper around all of the important functions to get people started.
+Credit for the vast majority of code here goes to [Kee Hyun Won](https://github.com/kihyunwon).
+I've merely created a wrapper to get people started.